 Delightfully sweet and sour pickled red onions are the perfect compliment to any salad, sandwich, burger or pizza…where will you put them?
-This recipe is from Brenda over at A Farmgirl’s Dabbles and I’ve been admiring for awhile.
-As I was planning this weeks post I thought it would pair perfectly with my Blackberry Grilled Chicken Salad and I was right.
 If you are a pickling newbie, run, don’t walk to make these scrumptious complimentary pickled red onions.

 Pickled Red Onions (for Non-Picklers)

 I really wanted to title this post, “Pickled Red Onions – For Dummies” because that would fit me, I’ve never canned or jarred or pickled…well, anything really.
-I wasn’t raise on a farm, an orchard or a ranch (if wishes were horses, then dreams would come true!!), instead I was raised in the San Fernando Valley (yup, I’m a true Valley Girl; like totally, for sure; gag me with a spoon!), growing up in concrete suburbia, there weren’t many opportunities to can green beans, fresh peaches or pickles (we did boast a fine guava tree, several citrus trees along with an abundant apricot tree).
+I wasn’t raise on a farm, an orchard or a ranch, instead I was raised in the San Fernando Valley (yup, I’m a true Valley Girl; like totally, for sure; gag me with a spoon!), growing up in suburbia, there weren’t many opportunities to can green beans, fresh peaches or pickles, though we did boast a fine guava tree, several citrus trees along with an abundant apricot tree.

-Well all of that to say, that I really enjoy others pickling skills but I have never tried it myself, until this past week.
-I love red onions in salads, on sandwiches, pizza…but sometimes when they are raw they don’t quite like me.
+Well all of that to say, I really enjoy others pickling skills but I have never tried it myself, until this past week.
+I love red onions in salads, on sandwiches, pizza, or calzones…but sometimes when they are raw they don’t quite like me.
 Know what I mean.
 You’ll want to give these a try!

 Next pour your vinegars (I used Bragg’s unfiltered apple cider vinegar, not necessary to use barrel aged red wine vinegar, just what I happened to have) into a medium pot over medium-high heat, add in the sugar (I use all natural, unbleached cane sugar)…